 Jermaine recorded "Save Tomorrow" with Theresa in December 1994 and actively encouraged her to record her other material.
 The 14 songs on Theresas first CD, "Quiet Storm", were recorded in Geneva, at Dinemec Studio.
 The album was produced by Matt Clifford who had worked with Mick Jagger on his solo album and toured with the Rolling Stones in 1992.

 In 1999 and 2000, Theresa worked with producer Gareth Cousins on a "Clone Your Favorite Lovers" remix which was released as a single in the U.S. together with the original One For The Road version.
 Gareth is best known for his award-winning music for films such as Dark City and Notting Hill.

 Also in 1999 and 2000 Theresa wrote and recorded new material for a second album entitled "Stealing The Show".
 This album came out at the beginning of 2001.
 It was mixed by the talented Dave Richards at his legendary Mountain Studios in Montreux - a very exciting and memorable experience!
-Cooperation with Dave Richards was renewed when working together on a "Live at Le Chat Noir" album.
+Cooperation with Dave Richards was renewed when working together on "Live at Le Chat Noir".